A dyslexia diagnosis requires a full psycho-educational assessment which that can only be administered by a licensed, qualified psychologist.

 In a formal diagnosis (done by a psychologist), an individual undergoes a series of tests that measure cognitive functioning, language ability, academic achievement, as well as an individual’s learning style.

-While we do not require a dyslexia diagnosis to begin intervention at the Hudson Literacy Clinic, a psycho-educational assessment can help us to better understand a person’s area of deficiency and provide insight for the most effective plan of action.
+While we do not require a dyslexia diagnosis to begin intervention at The Literacy Clinic, a full psycho-educational assessment can help us to better understand a person’s area of deficiency and provide insight for the most effective plan of action.
 If your child has been fully assessed by a licensed psychologist for a learning disability, we ask that you bring a copy of the assessment to the initial parent meeting.
 The more information we have, the better able we are to formulate a remediation program that will best meet the needs of the student.

 In addition, please bring with you any of the following:

 - Writing samples

 - Vision or hearing assessments (if applicable)